-The Amended and Restated HSI Agreement (the "HSI Agreement") among certain stockholders of the Company, which was entered into in connection with the Company's reorganization in 1994, provides that until the earlier of January 1, 1999 or the termination of the voting trust established in connection therewith (the "Voting Trust"), Marvin H. Schein, Pamela Joseph and Pamela Schein each have the right to select one nominee for director and Stanley M. Bergman (as voting trustee) or his successor voting trustee has the right to select the remaining nominees.
-Mr. Schein and Ms. Joseph have chosen to be nominees for director and Ms. Schein has selected Mr. Shafran as a nominee for director.
-Mr. Bergman has selected the remaining nominees for director.
-The parties to the HSI Agreement, who currently have the right to vote approximately 35.1% of the Company's outstanding Common Stock, are required to vote for all such nominees.
-The HSI Agreement provides that, in general, from the earlier of January 1, 1999 or the termination of the Voting Trust until the earlier of (i) January 1, 2004, (ii) the first date on which Marvin H. Schein and his family group no longer beneficially own at least 25% of the outstanding Common Stock that they owned immediately after the reorganization, or (iii) the date of certain changes in the Company's management, Mr. Bergman (or his successor voting trustee) has the right to select all of the nominees to the Board of Directors; provided, that if Marvin H. Schein does not approve such nominations, Mr. Bergman (or his successor trustee) and Mr. Schein will each select an equal number of nominees (of which one will be an independent nominee) and an additional nominee will be selected by the two independent nominees.
+The Amended and Restated HSI Agreement dated as of February 16, 1994, as amended (the "HSI Agreement"), among certain stockholders of the Company, which was entered into in connection with the Company's reorganization, provides that from January 1, 1999 until the earliest of (i) January 1, 2004, (ii) the first date on which Marvin H. Schein and his family group no longer beneficially own at least 25% of the outstanding Common Stock that they owned immediately after the reorganization, or (iii) the date on which certain changes in the Company's management occur, Stanley M. Bergman has the right to designate the nominees for election to the Board of Directors; provided, however, that if Marvin H. Schein does not approve such nominees, Mr. Bergman and Mr. Schein will each select that number of nominees (of which one must be an

+Independent Nominee, as defined in the HSI Agreement), equal to one-half of the entire Board, rounded down to the nearest whole number and the remaining nominee (if there is an odd number of directors) will be elected by the two independent nominees.
+The parties to the HSI Agreement, who have the right to vote approximately 15.4% of outstanding shares of Common Stock eligible to vote at the 1999 Annual Meeting, are required to vote for all such nominees.
 If any director previously nominated pursuant to the HSI Agreement ceases to hold office, the individual who nominated such director shall have the right to nominate his or her successor.